embEDUx/documentation/src/setup/post-install/user-documentation.md

 been setup.
 You are encouraged to create the documentation carefully, and double-check any information you put in.

-## Example - HTWG User Documentation
+## Example User Documentation
-If you want to see an example, you can take a look at one of these:
+If you want to see some examples, you can take a look at one of these:

 * [Demo User Documentation](../examples/user-documentation-DEMO.md).
 * [HTWG User Documentation](../examples/user-documentation-HTWG.md).